freenas/freenas-docs/userguide/system.rst

 To specify a password for a device, go to :menuselection:`Storage --> View Disks`.
-Highlight the device name for the confirmed SED device and click Edit.
-Input and confirm the password in the :guilabel:`Password for SED` and :guilabel:`Confirm SED Password` fields.
+Highlight the device name for the confirmed SED device and click :guilabel:`Edit`.
+Enter and confirm the password in the :guilabel:`Password for SED` and :guilabel:`Confirm SED Password` fields.
 Disks that have a configured password will show bullets in their row of the :guilabel:`Password for SED` column of